-At one point or another in your career, you will report to a manager, the person you fondly — or not — call boss.
-The relationships that you create and manage, with both your immediate boss and other company employees, are critical for your work success and career progress.
+The relationships that you create, foster, and manage, with both your immediate boss and other company managers and employees, are critical to your work success and career progress.

-2. Recognize that success at work is not all about you; put your boss's needs at the center of your universe.
+Recognize that success at work is not all only about you; consider your bosses needs as well.
 Identify your boss's areas of weakness or greatest challenges and ask what you can do to help.
 What are your boss's biggest worries; how can your contribution mitigate these concerns?

 Instead, compliment your boss on something he does well.
 Provide positive recognition for contributions to your success.
 Make your boss feel valued.
 Isn't this what you want from him for you?

-5. Learning how to read your boss's moods and reactions is also a helpful approach to communicate more effectively with him.
-There are times when you don't want to introduce new ideas; if he is preoccupied with making this month's numbers, your idea for a six-month improvement may not be timely.
+Learning how to read your boss's moods and reactions is also a helpful approach to communicate more effectively with him.
+There are times when you don't want to introduce new ideas.
+If they are preoccupied with making this month's numbers, your idea for a six-month improvement may not be timely.

 Problems at home or a relative in failing health affect each of your workplace behaviors and openness to an improvement discussion.
 Additionally, if your boss regularly reacts in the same way to similar ideas, explore what he fundamentally likes or dislikes about your proposals.